-St. Charles Borromeo Catholic School recognizes that access to technology in school gives students greater opportunities to learn, engage, communicate, and develop skills that will prepare them for work, life, and citizenship.
-We are committed to helping students develop 21st-century technology and communication skills.
+The Diocese of Orlando recognizes that access to technology in school gives students greater opportunities to learn, engage, communicate, and develop skills that will prepare them for work, life, and citizenship.
+We are committed to helping students develop critical thinking, creative thinking, communication, and collaboration skills.